Tedezed/kubernetes-containers-tools/cloud-cementery/docker/README.md

 kubectl create -f ../kube/cronjob.yaml
 ```

-# Send Snapshots to cementery
+# Send disks or snapshots to cementery

 This command create a snapshot and delete your disks.
 In the new snaposhot will add one label with `funeral-home=true` or `cementery=true`, this label and date of creation, is use with the cron to delete snapshot in the future.
 The advantages of passing a disk to snapshot are: reduced cost, it only occupies the space used.